 NEF funding helps spread the sweet aroma of Green Logik sanitizers

-Green Logik is a Cape Town-based company founded by Dawn and Barry Peterson in 2014.
-The company specialises in the production of hand sanitizers which contain essential oils such as lime, lavender, spearmint, citronella, tea tree and lime.
+Green Logik is a Cape Town-based company founded by Dawn and Barry Petersen in 2014.
+The company specialises in various applications of tested hand sanitisers of which their newest range contains pure essential oils such as lime, lavender, spearmint, citronella and tea tree.

-“Green Logik has a staff compliment of 27 employees.
-Because of the demand for hand sanitizer since the outbreak of COVID- 19 the company has been working toward building requisite capacity to fulfil demand.
-The operation requires additional sachets and filling machines to package units.
-Additionally, Green Logik has received a substantial order to the value of approximately R5 million from Pick n Pay for the supply of hand sanitizers.
+“Green Logik has a staff compliment of 22 employees and because of the demand for hand sanitizer since the outbreak of COVID- 19 the company has been working toward building requisite capacity to fulfill demand.
+The operation requires additional sachets filling machines to package units.
+Additionally, Green Logik has received a substantial order as an existing supplier to Pick n Pay since January 2017, as part of the Enterprise Development Programme.
 Through the NEF COVID-19 Fund, Green Logik will access R6.1 million for the purchase of machinery and supplies,” says NEF Ms Hlengiwe Makhathini, NEF Divisional Executive for Venture Capital and Corporate Finance.